Skip to content

 Compliance Context

 Banking licenses from ECB, FCA and Federal Reserve.
 This is a different level of regulatory standing than a payment institution license.
 Adyen is a bank, not just a processor.
 PCI DSS Level 1 with advanced tokenization vault.
 AI-driven fraud prevention engine processing billions of transactions for pattern detection.
 Full auto KYC/AML.
-Supports operators under MGA, UKGC, US state, Australian, Canadian and Brazilian gambling licenses.
-The broadest gambling license support in our database.
+Supports operators under MGA, UKGC, Australian, Canadian and Brazilian gambling licenses; US-based gambling sits on Adyen's own prohibited-business list, so US state-licensed books are out of scope.
 Chargeback liability sits with the merchant, standard for card acquiring.
 Rolling reserve of 3-8% held for 3-6 months, in line with industry norms for high-risk.
 No regulatory fines or sanctions on record.
 One notable incident: a DDoS attack in April 2025 caused intermittent outages across European data centers for about 9 hours.
 Services were restored and Adyen published a detailed post-mortem.

 About Adyen: Company Background